-However, you cannot rev the metabolism in the liver by increasing your red wine intake.
+However, you cannot increase the metabolism in the liver by drinking more red wine.
 You must stick to the recommended limit and practice other dietary and lifestyle practices that can promote weight loss.
-They include exercises, healthy eating, and maintaining a calorie deficit.
+They include exercises and healthy eating.

 It Can Increase Longevity

-Most of these conditions tend to be quite fatal, and they may end up reducing your longevity.
+Most of these conditions could be fatal, and they may end up reducing your longevity.
 By reducing the risk of these conditions, red wine serves to help you live longer.
 Again, red wine can only contribute a fraction of this effect.
-You can only promote longevity by eating right, maintaining good health, and also exercising (16).
+You can only promote longevity by eating a nutritious and balanced diet, maintaining good health, and also exercising (16).
 So, make sure you also work on all of these if you want to live longer.

 Risks Of Drinking Red Wine